Home Services Repairs Prices Pests About Us FAQ

 Our VT animal control experts can handle many wildlife issues.
 Examples include Vermont bat control and removal.
 It takes an experienced pro to safely and legally remove a colony of bats.
 The same goes for bird control, such as roosting pigeons.
 We know all the species of Vermont snakes, and can safely remove them.
 We most commonly deal with animals in the home, such as rats or mice in the attic, or raccoons in the chimney.
 Select your area on the map above, and find a professional in your home town.

-If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Vermont county animal services or SPCA for assistance.
+If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Vermont county animal services for assistance.
 They can help you out with issues such as stray dogs, stray cats, dangerous animal complaints, pet adoption, bite reports, deceased pets, lost pets, and other issues.
 We have those numbers listed here for your convenience.
-If your city is not on our map, consult your local blue pages.
+If your city is not on our map, consult your local blue pages or search for "Animal Control" or "SPCA" in your town.

 Though the annual Vermont squirrel and skunk animal capture is many decades away, pest control companies all over the Vermont are probably talking about it as if it were starting Saturday.
 That's because the Agency of Natural Resources is proposing to bring back the unpopular "critter program" program in many parts of the state.
 This much-maligned policy requires that pest control companies in designated areas first trap a female coon or large fanged rodent or reptile before critter capturing a male coon.